hoangduytran/blender-manual/manual/render/color_management.rst

    or when writing out image files intended to be displayed on another device.

    :sRGB: Used by most displays.
-   :XYZ: Commonly used by digital projectors.
-   :None: Disables color management.

 .. _bpy.types.ColorManagedViewSettings.view_transform: